We’re planning a family brunch at our house this Sunday, and that’s probably my favorite of all meals to host.

 1 jalapeño, seeded and diced

 3 cups pre-cooked potatoes (roasted, steamed, or boiled)

 2 cups fresh baby spinach or baby kale, chopped

-generous sprinkle of Mexican Seasoning and/or Creole Seasoning
+generous sprinkle of Mexican seasoning and/or Creole seasoning (optional)

 sea salt and coarsely ground black pepper (to taste)

 In a large nonstick skillet (like Scanpan), add onions and sauté for about 5 minutes, or until they begin to brown.
 Add a bit of water or broth to avoid sticking to the pan.
 Once the onions start to brown, add the bell peppers and jalapeño and continue to cook for a couple of minutes until they begin to soften, but are still tender-crisp.

 Stir in potatoes and black beans, and continue to cook until ingredients begin to blend together and are all rich in color.